 The old hereditary caste system divided people by rank and occupation, and typically, those with the highest incomes were also at the top of the social ladder.

-There are lots of people with money and no class (see opening paragraphs, above), just as there are lots of people with class but no money.
+There are lots of people with money and no class, just as there are lots of people with class but no money.

 Social Class in America

 Social class a combination of things, the four most prominent factors being: